hazardland/db.php/manual.md

 This file is **Model**.
 If that does not make sense for you I strongly recommend you to sell burgers.

-## How can I develop my projcect model with classes?
+## How can I develop my project model with classes?

 I assume that you will handle your controllers and views by yourself but what you need for using db.php is to have model in classes.
 First you must understand what is core of your project than you must describe it in classes.